simonvomeyser/simonvomeyser.de/projects/en/bitmade.md

 clients: []
 ---

-Regular project-related collaboration with a digital agency from Essen, including the guidance of junior developers (planning, code reviews, pairing).
+Regular project-related collaboration with a digital agency, including the guidance of junior developers (planning, code reviews, pairing).

 Development of a fully end-to-end (E2E) tested Next.js application for the automation of advertising media.
 The client was one of the largest German retail groups.